WordPress/test-handbook/get-setup-for-testing/set-up-a-testing-environment.md

 ### Setup Instructions

+**Prefer a video walkthrough?**\
+Follow along with this [step-by-step setup guide](https://www.youtube.com/watch?v=LMgn8GjUdNk) as you work through the instructions below.

 1.  **Fork and Clone the Repository**
     Fork the [WordPress/wordpress-develop](https://github.com/WordPress/wordpress-develop) repository to your GitHub account, then clone it locally:
     ```bash